AURALIA-MALIK/Predicting-using-ML-probability-of-taking-H1N1-Seasonal-Flu-Jab/README.md

 Loading the Data
 Load the dataset from the CSV file.
 The names of the CSV files are: “test_set_features.csv, “training_set_features.csv”, “training_set_labels.csv” and “submission_format.csv”
 The shape of the dataset is: training set labels(26707rows,3 columns), training set features (26707 rows, 36 columns), and test set features (26707 rows, 36 columns).

 Cleaning the Data
 Data cleaning is the process of preparing data for analysis by removing irrelevant or incorrect information.
 This type of information usually reinforces a false belief, which can have a negative impact on the model or algorithm into which it is fed.

 The steps for the data cleaning process are:

-Ensure that there are no duplicates in the data.
+* Ensured that there are no duplicates in the data.

-Ensure that the dataset data types are correct.
+* Ensured that the dataset data types are correct.

-Ensure that there are no missing values in the dataset.
+* Ensured that there are no missing values in the dataset.

 Modelling